4GeeksAcademy/bootstrap-exercises-tutorial/exercises/08-Bootstrap-Forms/README.md

 8. The button should have a width of 100%

-9. Everything should be done with bootstrap (No css allowed).
+9. Everything should be done with bootstrap (No CSS allowed).

 ## 💡 Hint: